-We advise people to stay clear of power lines and report damaged power lines immediately by calling 105 free from either a landline or a mobile phone.
+We advise people to stay clear of power lines and report damaged power lines immediately by calling 105 free from both a landline or a mobile phone.
 If they see electricity lines that are down or causing significant risk to the public they should call 999.

 We provide extra help to customers on our Priority Service Register during a power cut.
 Households with older or disabled people, those with children under five, or where someone uses medical or mobility equipment that requires electricity as well as other reasons can join the register.
 You can find out more information about our Priority Service on our website: ukpowernetworks.co.uk/priority.

 If you would like to share information about preparing for the storm or the priority service register on social media you might like to use the following:

 @UKPowerNetworks has extra staff on hand 24/7 to deal with the impact of #stormEleanor

 Call 105 to report a powercut and visit www.ukpowernetworks.co.uk/powercut for the latest updates